The November 15th seminar in Cincinnati is EILA approved.

 Rather than penalize boys' high energy - as traditional classroom methods often do - successful teachers are learning to take advantage of male liveliness, curiosity and thirst for competition.
 Unless educators stop to consider whether traditional methods are working for both genders, boys will continue to get the short end of the educational stick.

-This powerful one-day seminar helps educators understand the structural, chemical and processing differences between boys' and girls’ brains.
+The Lost Boys: Strategies to Help Educators Navigate the World of Boys for Academic Success! seminar helps educators understand the structural, chemical and processing differences between boys' and girls’ brains.
 It helps educators support boys’ developmental needs, while teaching them social /emotional competencies.
 Attendees will discover innovative strategies, as well as group and individual interventions, to help boys achieve their highest academic potential.

 Teachers, counselors, administrators and other educators will leave with practical tools to support developmental needs and specific activities to get boys learning while reducing their risk for academic failure, dropping out and underachievement.